What Is Reverse Engineering?

 - Structure extraction.
 This step involves identifying the program's structure in the form of a structure diagram, where each node corresponds to a specific procedure.

 - Writing functionality.
 This step handles the details of each structure module.
-The diagrams are written using a structured language such as a decision table, etc.
+The diagrams are written using structured language such as a decision table, etc.

 - Data flow recording.
 From the information extracted in steps 3 and 4, data flow diagrams are derived to show the data flow between processes.